noncorpus/DnD5e/unbroken-circle/characters/meriel-alwine.md

 ### Background
 1. Left monestary for seedbreeze to offer my services for food and other goods
-2. Found Oaken Guard more than sufficent, thus opened a bar from my experiences in peddling my Monestary's ales for years.
+2. Found Oaken Guard more than sufficent, thus opened a bar (Comeback Inn) from my experiences in peddling my Monestary's ales for years.
 3. Befriended el kersmesh, a retired fighter and distiller.